JustRed23/RedBit-Engine/README.md

 # RedBit-Engine
-A simple OpenGL 2D engine that I am making to learn more about OpenGL
+This is a pretty simple 'game engine' made by me.

+## Note: This project was only made for me to learn more about OpenGL, DO NOT take this project seriously